cardano-scaling/hydra/docs/docs/getting-started/demo/without-docker.md

 ## Preparation

-Also, make sure that you have a `cardano-node`, `hydra-node` and `hydra-tui` executable in your scope.
+Make sure that you have a `cardano-node`, `hydra-node` and `hydra-tui` executable in your scope.
 You can either

  - use `nix-shell demo` or
  - `cabal build` and `cabal exec` them (do not forget the `--` before passing further arguments).